 Scary Thoughts – from an anxious motorway driver:

 Over the years, we have trained thousands of anxious motorway drivers.
 Here are a few words we hear.
-Do any sound familiar?
+Does any sound familiar?

 “Other cars get too close to me”